mantidproject/mantid/docs/source/release/v3.9.0/direct_inelastic.rst

 ##########

 - A utility algorithm :ref:`WorkflowAlgorithmRunner <algm-WorkflowAlgorithmRunner>` has been added to manage the running of certain data reduction workflows at ILL.
-- New algorithm :ref:`TOFAxisCorrection <algm-TOFAxisCorrection>` enables the adjustment of the time-of-flight axis according to incident energy or reference workspace.
+- New algorithm :ref:`CorrectTOFAxis <algm-CorrectTOFAxis>` enables the adjustment of the time-of-flight axis according to incident energy or reference workspace.

 Crystal Field
 -------------